samfisherirl/Mute-Cursing-In-MP4-MP3-for-Youtube/README.md

 - Find a permanate place for the app and unzip main.zip, click and run `one-click-installer.bat`
 - First run will require a download that takes a short bit.
 - Or venv + pip install -r requirements.txt
-- For the first time, skip transcript and click no. Then select an mp3 or mp4 file
+- For the first time, skip transcript and click no. Then select an wav or mp4 file
 - output to same relative path

 # Example